Long haired Chihuahua dogs have long fur all over, but especially around their ears, necks, tails and legs.

 This is important with this particular breed because early socialization will reduce the risk of aggression both towards people, and towards other dogs!

 What is the average long haired Chihuahua price?
-Well, the cost of long haired Chihuahua puppies can vary quite a lot!
+Well, the cost of these puppies can vary quite a lot!

 Depending on the breeder, they are advertised at anywhere from $500 to $1200.